Selling and how to sell is the most important skill every retailer should focus on.

 You will never get a better chance to make the sale than when someone is right in front of you looking at or holding your merchandise.

-Even if you order for them on a tablet, the chance of a product return grows higher by the hour.
+Even if you order for your customer on a tablet, the chance of a product return grows higher by the hour.

-When you understand the selling behaviors and processes found in a complete retail sales training program, you can handle objections and add on to every sale.
+When you understand the selling behaviors and processes in a complete retail sales training program, you can handle objections and find add-ons for every sale.

-That's what those who are winning customers during this time are doing.
+That's what those who are winning customers during these times are doing.

 Here are some quick ideas on how to improve retail sales...